Schedule

 Stock up on supplies

-In the first 24 to 72 hours after your procedure(s), do not brush your teeth, spit, smoke, rinse your mouth, exercise or use tobacco products or a straw.
-Skipping these will help minimize irritation, excess bleeding and the risk of infection at the area where your implants were placed.
+In the first 24 to 72 hours after your procedure(s), do not brush your teeth, spit, smoke, rinse your mouth, exercise, or use tobacco products or a straw.
+Avoiding these activities will help minimize irritation, excess bleeding, and the risk of infection at the site where your implants were placed.

 Adjusting to dental implants

-As your mouth continues to heal, you’ll grow accustomed to speaking again with your new teeth.
-Practice talking aloud by reading to speed up the process.
+As your mouth continues to heal, you’ll get used to speaking again with your new teeth.
+Reading out loud can help you adapt more quickly.

 Ease into eating